 Both reports are designed to increase public awareness about the impact of tobacco in our state and local communities, and to provide encouragement, where appropriate, to our leaders to improve our tobacco grades.

 This year’s national report and infographic look at how Big Tobacco has spent billions to stack the chips against our kids, and made lavish campaign contributions to oppose proven tobacco control measures.
 (Be sure to take a close look because California is prominently featured.)
-The theme also Before and after covers the lack of funds invested by states for tobacco prevention and cessation despite receiving billions from tobacco settlement payments and tobacco taxes, as well as the lack of industry oversight provided by the federal government.
+The theme also covers the lack of funds invested by states for tobacco prevention and cessation despite receiving billions from tobacco settlement payments and tobacco taxes, as well as the lack of industry oversight provided by the federal government.

 Once a national leader in tobacco control policies, California’s efforts are now lagging.
 Exacerbating California’s weakened position on tobacco prevention, the state has not increased its cigarette tax since 1999 and now has the 33rd lowest state tobacco tax in the country at 87 cents per pack, compared to the US average of $1.48 per pack.
 States including Texas, Oklahoma and Montana now have higher tobacco taxes than California.
 And our once robust pioneering tobacco prevention program is funded at just a meager 15 percent of what the Centers for Disease Control and Prevention recommends to adequately fund tobacco prevention programs and services to help people quit smoking.